 - on sites where it is likely that deep peat may be present we expect an appropriate level of assessment to be carried out to identify its distribution on site - all areas of contiguous deep peat over 0.25 hectares should be mapped as unplantable land - areas smaller than 0.25 hectares (unmappable) should, where practicable, be identified on the ground and care should be taken when preparing the site to ensure these areas are not disturbed and remain unplanted where these areas represent a small proportion of the planting area (up to 10 per cent), they can be included, within mapped planting areas.
-However such peat should not be planted and the stocking densities should be adjusted accordingly to meet the grant requirements - where the proportion of unmappable deep peat is over 10 per cent of the planting area this will need careful assessment and discussion with Forestry Commission Scotland to determine whether the site is suitable for planting or whether larger areas should be mapped as unplantable doc\external\url: https://www.ruralpaymentsandservices.org/media/resources/designed-open-ground-woodland-creation-july-15.doc Guidance note
+However such peat should not be planted and the stocking densities should be adjusted accordingly to meet the grant requirements - where the proportion of unmappable deep peat is over 10 per cent of the planting area this will need careful assessment and discussion with Forestry Commission Scotland to determine whether the site is suitable for planting or whether larger areas should be mapped as unplantable

-Further information on how to deal with open ground is provided in the 'Designed Open Ground' guidance below.

-Designed Open Ground (MS Word, Size: 46.1 kB)
+Further information on how to deal with open ground is provided in the 'Designed Open Ground' guidance (MS Word, Size: 46.1 kB) .